SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 When building an animal by adding traits to a stat block, you can use a shorthand to describe the animal.
 For example, a dire wolf might be denoted as "Predator B: Swiftness, Pack, Hunter" to indicate that you're using the Predator B stat block with the Swiftness, Pack, and Hunter traits.

 The Example Animals table breaks out a number of animals using this notation.
-Selected traits are listed in order by category-mobility, defensive, offensive, and supernatural.
+Selected traits are listed in order by category—mobility, defensive, offensive, and supernatural.

 > **Can I Make a Harmless Animal?**
 >